LukasL97/scala-macros-example/article.md

 So far we have used a simple `MapCache` implementation for the caches.
 In a real-world example, one would rather use a more advanced caching solution, which provides features such as a size limit and expiration.
-For example, we could use a cache implementation based on *Guava*, that we would implement our previously defined `Cache` trait:
+For example, we could use a cache implementation based on *Guava*, that would implement our previously defined `Cache` trait:

 ```scala